 - Transfusion risks related to the use of allogenic blood can be eliminated by the use of autologous blood (where patients collect and store their own blood for use in planned surgery).
 This is not risk-free however.

-- Similarly, 'directed donation' (from family or friends) is discouraged as there is no evidence that these are safer and there are higher incidences of complications such as transfusion-associated GvHD in related individuals.
+- Similarly, 'directed donation' (from family or friends) is discouraged as there is no evidence that this is safer and there are higher incidences of complications such as transfusion-associated GvHD in related individuals.

 - Ensuring that blood products are only used when the patient is judged more likely to benefit than be harmed by a transfusion.